doctorandrewbrown/flask-resource-keeper/README.md

 | As a site user, I would like to be able to move a resource to a different category
 | As a site user, I would like to be able to delete a resource
 | As a site user, I would like to be able to delete a category
+| As a site user, I would like to have custom error pages displayed where appropriate
+| As a site user, I would like to be able to easily return to home page via main navigation ie Brand and Home links
 ||
 ## Features
-- The features included were intended to serve the user stories detailed above.
+- The features included were intended to test the user stories detailed above.
 ### Home Page View
 - General view shown below shows main navigation (which is included on all pages)and the button to go to the "add category" view.
 Also shown are cards showing existing resource categories in the database.
 - ![screenshot](documentation/images/features-homepage.png)